A Bit About Me

 What Distribution Did I Select?

-This experiment, I will be using FreeBSD at home and a yet-to-be-determined Linux distribution at the office.
+In 2013, I used FreeBSD at home and a variety of Linux distributions at the office.

 In 2011, I used Linux From Scratch (LFS).